vaanshii/rock-paper-scissors/README.md

 # rock-paper-scissors
-Repo for the rock-paper-scissor project on Javascript basics
+Repo for the rock-paper-scissor project on Javascript basics.